cute23333/DR-MetaLearning/README.md

 # DR-MetaLearning
 The reproduction code for the "Continual Adaptation of Visual Representations via Domain Randomization and Meta-learning".
 Unofficial.
+This repo only contain the digit datasets part, with 4 digit datasets and the resnet-18 model, and its training testing code.

-Sorry, I cannot successfully implement the MetaLearning step.
-So the repository only contains the code for Domain Randomization.
+I implement the MetaLearning step by using the python package 'learn2learn'. see https://github.com/learnables/learn2learn

-The problem with MetaLearning is that it need to manually implement every layer's parameters of ResNet-18, which I think is poor in generalization.
-If you want to implement, you can refer to the pytorch code for MAML, which is highly similar.

-I also find that there are some python packages that can help with this issue.
-Like some packages designed for Meta-Learning.
-But I haven't try them.
+To run this repo, first you need to download 4 datasets.
+MNIST, MNIST-M, SYN, SVHN.
+Put them in the data folder.
+Then pip install learn2learn.
+Run main.py.
+That's all, the code is simple.